-NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2021 (CONTINUED)
+NOTES TO THE GROUP CONSOLIDATED FINANCIAL STATEMENTS FOR YEAR ENDED 31 DECEMBER 2022 (CONTINUED)

-4.10 FINANCIAL INSTRUMENTS (CONTINUED)

-4.10.2 Classification and subsequent measurement financial assets (Continued)
+- 4 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONTINUED) - 4.10 FINANCIAL INSTRUMENTS (CONTINUED) - 4.10.2 Classification and subsequent measurement financial assets (Continued)

 A prepayment feature is consistent with the solely payments of principal and interest criterion if the prepayment amount substantially represents unpaid amounts of principal and interest on the principal amount outstanding, which may include reasonable additional compensation for early termination of the contract.
-Additionally, for a financial asset acquired at a discount or premium to its contractual paramount, a feature that permits or requires prepayment at an amount that substantially represents the contractual par amount plus accrued (but unpaid) contractual interest (which may also include reasonable additional compensation for early termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition.
+Additionally, for a financial asset acquired at a discount or premium to its contractual paramount, a feature that permits or requires prepayment at an amount that substantially represents the contractual par amount plus accrued (but unpaid) termination) is treated as consistent with this criterion if the fair value of the prepayment feature is insignificant at initial recognition.